 - Varying levels of support

-- Multiple contracts and payments
+- Multiple contract lengths and terms

 Out of date information

 When schools use different school website providers, it can be hard to get information updated on the websites in a timely fashion, especially in an emergency.
 Some providers may give schools full access to their content management system whereas others may need the school to raise a ticket and wait a few days in order to add news stories or amend content.